alanrceratti/oficina-pai/README.md

   </p>
 </p>

 ## About The Project

-This is a web-site in development for a mechanic car business in Brazil.
+This is a simple web-site developed for a car mechanic business in Brazil.

-The owner main focus is the web-site to allow the clients to make an appointment online to go to the company , choosing the service, date and time available.

-The owner will then receive a email with the clients request and send a confirmation.

-Currently this function is not build yet.
+The site allows the customer to check the services provided by the business, hours of opening and getting in touch through the contact form which can serve as a way of booking the desire service.

+It has the main focus in mobile users and it's css was coded first for mobile and then media queries were made for other devices.
+A personalized mobile menu with a nice animation when opened also gives a special touch to the web-site.

 ## Built With